-Water releases downstream of the Yarrawonga Weir and from Lake Eildon on the Goulburn River have commenced and are resulting in increased flows at the South Australian border.
-Forecast flows are anticipated to increase from early October and are expected to reach approximately 14 GL/day in mid-October, noting that flow forecasts may be subject to change dependent on river operations and catchment rainfall.
+Water releases downstream of the Yarrawonga Weir, Lake Eildon on the Goulburn River, and the Murrumbidgee River have commenced and are resulting in increased flows at the South Australian border.
+Forecast flows are anticipated to continue increasing through mid-October and are expected to reach approximately 16 GL/day, noting that flow forecasts may be subject to change dependent on river operations and catchment rainfall.